What causes melasma?

 1. Epidermal melasma

-Epidermal melasma is characterized by excessive pigmentation in the superficial layers of the skin, primarily the epidermis.
-This type of melasma is generally easier to treat because depigmenting agents and topical treatments can better penetrate and target melanocytes in this superficial layer.
+Epidermal melasma is characterized by excessive pigmentation in the superficial layers of the skin, mainly the epidermis.
+This type of melasma is generally easier to treat, as depigmenting agents and topical treatments can better penetrate and target melanocytes in this superficial layer.
 Characteristics of epidermal melasma include well-defined, dark brown spots that are more visible under ultraviolet light.

 2. Dermal melasma

-Dermal melasma is characterized by deeper pigmentation, in the dermis, the underlying layer of the skin.
-This type is often more difficult to treat because topical agents cannot easily reach the melanocytes located in the dermis.
-Dermal melasma patches typically appear as brownish-gray spots and are less defined.
-Under ultraviolet light, these patches are not as visible as those of epidermal melasma.
+Dermal melasma is characterized by deeper pigmentation in the dermis, the skin's underlying layer.
+This type is often more difficult to treat, as topical agents cannot easily reach the melanocytes located in the dermis.
+Dermal melasma spots generally appear as greyish-brown patches and are less defined.
+Under ultraviolet light, these spots are not as visible as those of epidermal melasma.

 3. Mixed melasma

-Mixed melasma combines features of both epidermal and dermal melasma.
-It manifests as areas of both superficial and deep pigmentation.
-This type of melasma has a variety of shades, from dark brown to grayish-brown, and is visible under ultraviolet light.
-Treatment of mixed melasma can be more complex because it requires combined approaches to target both the superficial and deep layers of the skin.
+Mixed melasma combines the characteristics of epidermal and dermal melasma.
+It is characterized by both superficial and deep areas of pigmentation.
+This type of melasma presents a variety of shades, from dark brown to brown-gray, and is visible under ultraviolet light.
+Treatment of mixed melasma can be more complex, requiring combined approaches to target both the superficial and deep layers of the skin.

-In some cases, the depth of pigmentation cannot be clearly determined by the naked eye or even with the use of specialized devices such as Wood's lamps.
+In some cases, the depth of pigmentation cannot be clearly determined with the naked eye, or even with the use of specialized devices such as Wood's lamps.
 This type of melasma is classified as indeterminate until further evaluation can be performed.

 1. Sun protection